sindresorhus/open/readme.md

 > Open stuff like URLs, files, executables.
 Cross-platform.

+This is meant to be used in command-line tools and scripts, not in the browser.

 If need this for Electron, use [`shell.openItem()`](https://electronjs.org/docs/api/shell#shellopenitemfullpath) instead.

 Note: The original [`open` package](https://github.com/pwnall/node-open) was previously deprecated in favor of this package, and we got the name, so this package is now named `open` instead of `opn`.
 If you're upgrading from the original `open` package (`open@0.0.5` or lower), keep in mind that the API is different.